cleesmith/unifiedbeat/README.md

 > * do not run unifiedbeat on Security Onion
     * unless ElasticSearch is running on the same server, as in ```127.0.0.1:9200```
     * unless you stop Snort first, to stop do ```sudo nsm_sensor_ps-stop```
-    * otherwise, snort triggers an alert for every request/response to/from ElasticSearch
+    * otherwise, snort triggers an alert for every request/response to/from a remote ElasticSearch
     * otherwise, there is an endless loop of indexing and it can never catch up
     * after all, a sensor is watching inbound/outbound network traffic
     * or edit the rules to not trigger these alerts (_probably not a good idea_)